Soad Hosny: Death

 On 21 June 2001, Soad Hosny died after falling from the balcony of her friend Nadia Yousri's apartment in Stuart Tower building in Westminster.
 Her death was surrounded by controversy, with authorities initially failing to provide details of how she fell; an omission that fueled media speculation and rumors that her death may have been a suicide or murder rather than accidental.
+Although British authorities ruled her death a suicide, the ruling was disputed by some due to allegations surrounding the circumstances of her death.
+Reports also claimed that Hosni had been working on memoirs that allegedly implicated senior Egyptian officials in a sex scandal.
+In March, an Egyptian judge suspended investigations into her death after a formal complaint was filed by her sister, who alleged that Egyptian government officials had been involved.

 Soad's body was flown home to Cairo and her funeral there was attended by over 10,000 people.
 She was buried in a family's plot of land on the outskirts of Cairo.
 She had no children and was survived by her last husband, writer Maher Awad, whom she married in 1987.

+Hosny was the second prominent Egyptian to die in mysterious "balcony deaths" in London.
+Like Hosny, the two others— El-Leithy Nassif (August 1973) and Ashraf Marwan (June 2007) had ties to the Egyptian security services and were either writing or planning to write memoirs.